 How to have a happy ending…

-I am a sucker for a massage so it was with great fiscal delight that I realised that massages are are ridiculously cheap in Bali.
+I am a sucker for a straight forward massage (without a happy ending) so it was with great fiscal delight that I realised that massages are are ridiculously cheap in Bali.
 I’m talking as little as 60,000 rupiah (about AUD$6) for one hour of blissful laziness.

 I went for a massage every second day, meaning that by the end of my ten day trip, I was really, really, really relaxed.

 If you’re heading over to Bali, here are some tips for having a good massage experience: